Whole30 Pesto Chicken Zucchini Noodles are a delicious, simple dinner. Paleo and gluten free, this easy dinner comes together in under 30 minutes!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

 Juicy, sweet tomatoes, yummy zucchini, basil…. these are the things I live for!
-This Whole30 Pesto Chicken Zucchini Noodles recipe is the best way to use all of them up while making a cozy fall meal.
+This Whole30 Pesto Chicken Zucchini Noodles recipe is the best way to use all of them up while making a cozy meal.

 Before we get started… did you know I have a FREE 7 Day Whole30 Meal Plan?
 Click here for the details!